lucianmoldovanu/TFlowDemo/README.md

 Docker installed on local machine

 ## Steps
-* docker pull lucianmol/tflowdemo
+* _docker pull lucianmol/tflowdemo_
-* docker run -it -p 7000:7000 -v _C:/Users/i311766/Desktop/vegetables-master/_:/app/tf/ lucianmol/tflowdemo
+* _docker run -it -p 7000:7000 -v C:/Users/i311766/Desktop/vegetables-master/_:/app/tf/ lucianmol/tflowdemo_ (replace C:/Users/i311766/Desktop/vegetables-master/ with path to local folder which contains TF model and script)
-* http://localhost:7000/ in browser on local machine
+* navigate to http://localhost:7000/ in browser on local machine

 ## Project structure on Docker machine
 /app                          - NodeJS endpoint (/ for webapp and /classifyImage for TF API)